MaxAndreasLundin/sti-julio-max/README.md

+Spring boot project for the course Java B.

 Welcome to Max & Julios wondrous magic show.
 Follow the instructions below to witness the magic!!!

 1. You will need docker installed on your computer.
 Download Docker Desktop